christiskatsouris/Applied-Econometrics-R/README.md

 (i)   Statistical Analysis of Binary Data based on the Generalized Linear Models (GLMs),

-(ii)  Sequence Analysis for evaluating employment and/or work trajectories,
+(ii)  Sequence Analysis for evaluating employment trajectories,

 (iii) Average Treatment Effects Estimation for regression models based on conditional mean specification forms, and